M2R2: MultiModal Robotic Representation for Temporal Action Segmentation: Related works

 \subsection{Deep Learning TAS}

 Many deep learning TAS models use pretrained visual features instead of training end-to-end~\cite{mstcn, asrf, diffact}.
 These feature extractors must capture both short- and long-term dependencies in the data.
 Over the years, several video feature extractors have been proposed.
-Carreira et al. introduced I3D features~\cite{I3D_features}, leveraging both RGB and optical flow in a two-stream 3D convolutional network.
+Carreira et al. introduced I3D features~\cite{I3D_features}, leveraging both RGB and optical flow in a two-stream 3D convolution network.
 More recently, Wang et al. introduced ActionCLIP~\cite{ActionCLIP}, which uses a contrastive text-to-video pretraining strategy to extend CLIP image features to video classification.
 However, these features are not well-suited for TAS, as they were trained on trimmed action clips.
-To address this, Li et al. developed BR-Prompt~\cite{BRPrompt}, by fine-tuning ActionCLIP to understand action execution order.
-Other approaches, such as ASPNet~\cite{van2023aspnet}, fuse multiple modalities (images and object acceleration) using separate subspaces for each modality, with a shared subspace for information exchange.
+To address this, Li et al. developed Br-Prompt~\cite{BRPrompt}, by extending ActionCLIP to understand action execution order.

 In the second stage, TAS models are trained on the extracted features.
 Farha et al. introduced MSTCN~\cite{mstcn} to reduce over-segmentation by refining predictions across multiple stages.
-Alternatively, Ishikawa et al. proposed the ARSF model~\cite{asrf}, which regresses temporal action boundaries in addition to per-frame class predictions.
+Alternatively, Ishikawa et al. proposed the ASRF model~\cite{asrf}, which regresses temporal action boundaries in addition to per-frame class predictions.
 More recently, models have incorporated modern architectures, including diffusion models~\cite{diffact}.
 Additionally, some approaches refine temporal segmentation by performing hierarchical refinement on the predicted action segments~\cite{ahn2021refining}.

-While much of the deep learning TAS community has focused on human action segmentation, where proprioceptive data is typically unavailable, robotic TAS benefits from proprioceptive data, which can significantly improve action segmentation performance.
-In this work, we demonstrate how techniques used to learn robust video feature extractors can be extended to fuse both proprioceptive and exteroceptive data, leading to better segmentation results.
-Furthermore, we show that modern TAS models can effectively leverage these multimodal features, seamlessly integrating into existing robotic TAS frameworks without requiring architectural modifications.
+Although much of the deep learning TAS literature focuses on human action segmentation, where proprioceptive data is typically unavailable, robotic TAS can leverage proprioceptive signals to improve segmentation accuracy.
+In this work, we extend techniques for learning robust video feature representations to fuse both proprioceptive and exteroceptive data, resulting in improved segmentation performance.
+We further show that these multimodal features can be seamlessly integrated into existing robotic TAS models without requiring changes to their architecture.